Rohanrana2003/git-demo/README.md

 # git-demo
-Making for only understanding the concepts of git Author- Rohan Rana
+Making for only understanding the concepts of git.
+Author- Rohan Rana